-Priority applications for the Medical Laboratory Technology (MLT) program are accepted up to March 1, 2016 for the Fall 2016 semester.
-Final applications are due July 1, 2016 for the Fall 2016 semester.
+Priority applications for the Medical Laboratory Technology (MLT) program are accepted up to March 1 (every year) for the following Fall semester.
+Final applications are due July 1 (every year) for the following Fall semester.
 For questions about the MLT program and availability of class seats, contact Tracy Matthews, Medical Laboratory Technology Program Director, at email@example.com

 The Medical Laboratory Technology (MLT) program at Colorado Mesa University is five semesters in length.
 Essential Learning and foundation courses are taken the first year and summer; the second year consists of MLT program courses, followed by one semester of clinical internship in the fall at an affiliated site in western Colorado.

 The majority of MLT courses are delivered in a blended format.
 Lecture is delivered online with lab sessions and exams held on campus.
 Lab sessions are two days in length and are held ten times during the semester.
 All MLT courses are taken concurrently for each semester offered and in sequence.

 The student will receive an Associate of Applied Science degree upon successful completion of the program.
 The graduate is then eligible to take the Medical Laboratory Technician Board of Certification (BOC) administered through the American Society for Clinical Pathology (ASCP).
 A passing score on the ASCP exam will allow the student to use the credentials of MLT (ASCP)CM after their name.

 Career Entry Description of a Medical Laboratory Technician